 Scholarships are available for students who transfer to Butler for fall and spring semester and enroll in a minimum of 12 credit hours of study per semester.
 Contact the Office of Admission for application deadline information.

-Pharmacy transfer applicants are considered only for fall entry.
+Doctor of Pharmacy transfer applicants are considered only for fall entry.
 Previous applicants electing to reapply to the College of Pharmacy and Health Sciences should submit a new application for admission and transcripts of additional course work.
-The final decisions for determining which applicants will be admitted and which will be placed on the waiting list for the professional phase are made by the College’s Academic Affairs Committee.
+The final decisions for determining which applicants will be admitted and which will be placed on the waiting list for the professional phase are made by the Pharmacy Admission Committee.

-Students transferring into pharmacy are required to study no fewer than four years at Butler University to complete the degree.
-Transfer applications for the pre-professional phase of the pharmacy program should be submitted to the Office of Admission by December 1 (postmark date).
+Students transferring into the Doctor of Pharmacy (PharmD) program are required to study no fewer than four years at Butler University to complete the degree.
+Transfer applications for the pre-professional phase of the pharmacy program should be submitted to the Office of Admission by June 1 (fall) or November 1 (spring).
 Students applying to the professional phase of the program should complete an application through the Pharmacy College Application Service (PharmCAS: www.pharmcas.org) by January 1 (recommended Butler deadline).
 Selected candidates will be invited to campus for an interview with faculty.
-Consideration for transfer admission into the program is limited to:
+It is recommended that transfer applicants to the program have:

-- Students who hold a bachelor’s degree from a regionally accredited school in the United States
+- A bachelor’s degree from a regionally accredited school in the United States

-- Students who hold a bachelor’s degree from a school outside the United States
+- A bachelor’s degree from a school outside the United States

-- International students who also submit TOEFL scores as described above for transfer students
+- Official TOEFL scores (International students) as described above for transfer students